 The Nikon 10-24mm is very sharp.
 It's reasonably resistant to ghosts but has a healthy dose of distortion, especially at the wide end.

-Compared to the 12-24mm which it replaces, the 10-24mm is more cheaply built.
+Compared to the 12-24mm, the 10-24mm is more cheaply built.
 The 12-24mm was built to semi-pro standards, but this new 10-24mm feels more dinky and I suspect will break if you bang the front of it into anything hard enough.
 Hey, few people really need lenses that will last 75 years; if you do, you can still buy brand-new manual-focus AI-s lenses that will last longer than any of us.

 Focus is easy: just grab the ring at any time for instant manual focus override, and if you do, you get back to autofocus as soon as you tap the shutter button.